uncomplicate/fluokitten/README.md

 # Project Name Documentation

-This is a documentation site for [Project Name]().
-Copy or clone me and adapt for your project that needs documentation guides similar to [rubyamqp.info](http://rubyamqp.info), [clojuremongodb.info](http://clojuremongodb.info) and so on.
+This is a documentation site for [Fluokitten](http://fluokitten.uncomplicate.org).

+# Contribute

+Copy or clone this repository, make the changes, and issue a pull request.

 ## Install Dependencies